Venezuela ex-mayor Ceballos sent to prison from house arrest

 The issue complicated a rapprochement effort last year between Caracas and Washington, which have been at ideological loggerheads since the 14-year rule of late socialist leader Hugo Chavez.

-Maduro calls says Lopez and Ceballos are dangerous coup-plotters intent on toppling his government, and blames them for more than 40 deaths during the 2014 protests.
+Maduro says Lopez and Ceballos are dangerous coup plotters intent on toppling his government, and blames them for more than 40 deaths during the 2014 protests.

-(Reporting by Brian Ellsworth; editing by Mark Heinrich)
+Reporting by Brian Ellsworth; Editing by Mark Heinrich and Matthew Lewis